Clariity/react-chessboard/README.md

 ### Notes

-- Between version 0.0.3 and 0.0.4, onPieceDrop was changed to require a return value of `true` or `false` depending on whether the move was successful or not.
+- Between version 0.0.3 and 0.0.4, onPieceDrop was changed to allow you to return a value of `true` or `false` depending on whether the move was successful or not.
 - If more than one board is rendered and draggable on a low end device, performance will struggle due to performance issues with react-dnd.
 - In the rare case that react-chessboard component is hot swapped out for another in its place, this will cause an issue with the CustomDragLayer.
 To prevent this, the react-chessboard component needs to be completely unmounted before being replaced.
 An example of how this can be achieved is shown in [`example/src/index.js`](https://github.com/Clariity/react-chessboard/blob/main/example/src/index.js).